Natirar

 Natirar is an estate spanning 491 acre in Peapack-Gladstone, Far Hills and Bedminster, in Somerset County, New Jersey, United States.
 Its name is a reverse spelling of Raritan.
-The complex was built between 1910 and 1912.
+The complex was built between 1905 and 1912, when the main residence was completed.
 In 2003 it was sold by the estate of Hassan II, late King of Morocco, to Somerset County, New Jersey, and is now administered by the Somerset County Park Commission.
 Approximately 90 acre of the estate have been leased to develop that portion of the estate (which includes the mansion, stable/carriage barn and most of the other outbuildings) into an exclusive hotel, spa, restaurant complex.

 Location

 The 1.25 mi driveway lies within the 491 acre estate that occupies portions of three municipalities.
 The main buildings and 327 acre are in the Borough of Peapack-Gladstone, 124 acre are in the Borough of Far Hills, and 40 acre are in Bedminster Township.
 The core buildings are south of Highland Avenue, east of Main Street/Peapack Road, north of the North Branch of the Raritan River and west of Lake Road.
 The main entrance, once at the Far Hills train station, is now just over the town line, nearly at the spot where Main Street (Peapack Road) crosses the North Branch of the Raritan River and New Jersey Transit's Gladstone Branch.